-That being said, this is all very typical latter years’ Prison Break, meaning it doesn’t match the strong storytelling and structure that can be found in its first and second seasons.
+That being said, the revival is all very typical latter years’ Prison Break, meaning it doesn’t match the strong storytelling and structure present in its first and second seasons.
 Instead, the vibe this time around reminds me very much of season three, complete with a hellish prison, a prison breakout plot, dubious government agents, and stretches to suspense one’s disbelief.
-While the first episode evokes the intense pace of the show’s earlier stories, the second episode starts to show off its flaws and even more so in the third episode and beyond (based on recaps), including negating more previously established character canon (such as, by way of example, one series regular that we eventually learn had a child – though audiences had been told, more than once in seasons prior, that said character could not have children, among other canon-rewrite moments).
+While the first episode evokes the intense pace of the show’s earlier stories, the second episode starts to reveal its flaws and even more so in the third episode and beyond, including negating more previously established character canon (such as, by way of example, one series regular we learn had a child though audiences had been told, more than once in seasons prior, that said character could not have children, among other canon-rewrite moments).
 Not to mention the chief baddie this time around wasn’t very compelling or even interesting and actually provided the show with some unintentional hilarity.

 As a whole, Prison Break was an awesome show – it really was!
 When it was great, it was really great.
 When it lost its steam, the cracks showed, but this only became an issue later on, particularly in its final season.
 So feel free to check it out, especially if you’re in the mood for a prison/fugitive-based serialized drama that, to its credit, avoids becoming too dark and gritty.
 I highly recommend seasons one and two as they contain the strongest stories out of the entire series.
 Not to discredit seasons three and four, but by then the show seemed to have lost its sparkle and what made it exciting and unique by relying upon recycled formulas and outlandish plot devices.
 While these latter seasons are worth watching to see how it all wraps up, they don’t reach the same high bar as the first and second seasons.
 But as a whole, I’d definitely recommend Prison Break as a great drama with all of its flaws duly noted.